 Guidelines on the Diagnosis and Management of VWD

 The American Society of Hematology (ASH), in collaboration with the International Society on Thrombosis and Haemostasis (ISTH), National Hemophilia Foundation (NHF), and World Federation of Hemophilia (WFH), is developing clinical practice guidelines on the diagnosis and management of VWD.
 Publication of the guidelines is anticipated in 2020.

 VWD is a rare disease, but it is one of the most common bleeding disorders in the United States, affecting up to 1 percent of the general population.
 According to a 2015 report by the NHF, there is variation in clinical practice in both the diagnosis and management of the disease.back to top

 Sickle Cell Disease (SCD)

 ASH is developing new clinical practice guidelines on the management of acute and chronic complications of sickle cell disease (SCD).
-Topics addressed in the guidelines include pain; cerebrovascular disease; cardiopulmonary and kidney disease; stem cell transplantation; and transfusion support.
+Topics to be addressed include pain, cerebrovascular disease, cardiopulmonary and kidney disease, stem cell transplantation, and transfusion support.